Primary schools potential closure / merger plans

 This income loss means it is no longer practical for some schools to function as effectively as possible in response to the needs of their children, and means that in time the education and offer to their pupils and staff will suffer as a result.
 It is our duty, as a Council, to ensure all pupils receive the very best education, and that all schools in Hackney remain strong and stable.

-There are 58 primary schools in the borough, and the Council is now considering the potential to consult on closing two schools and carrying out two mergers of two schools each.
+There are 58 primary schools in the borough, and the Council considered proposals of closing two schools and carrying out two mergers of two schools each.

 The potential changes are in no way a reflection on the work of the schools’ staff and leadership, or on the quality of teaching.